New Lawn Permit

 - Irrigation system leak(s)

 There are myriad resources that can be found with simple Internet searches, including EPA’s WaterSense Sprinkler Spruce-Up and Find It Flag It Fix It, A Checklist for Your Landscape.
-Alternatively, you may consult the local horticulturist with the University of Wyoming Extension or seek other professional help to assist you with the water wise suggestions below.
+Alternatively, you may consult with staff at the University of Wyoming Extension or seek other professional help to assist you with the suggestions below.

 - Verify your sprinkler controller is working properly